 Unlike setting up a standard paid search strategy with campaigns, ad groups and ads, the nerve center of your Google Shopping campaigns will be in the Google Merchant Center.

 Google Merchant Center is a tool that helps you upload your store and product data to Google to make it available for Shopping ads and other Google services.

-As you’ve seen on the examples above, Shopping ads don’t display any copy or call to actions — instead, they display the information a retailer has entered into their Merchant Center.
+As you’ve seen in the examples above, Shopping ads don’t display any copy or call to action — instead, they display the information a retailer has entered into their Merchant Center.

 Finishing the registration will take you to the Google Merchant Center dashboard, from where you can navigate to your business information, your products, and tax and shipping information.

-Before you move on to setting up your product feed and your Shopping campaign, it’s essential that you become familiar with the Merchant Center guidelines and ensure your business is fully compliant.
+Before you move on to setting up your product feed and your Shopping campaign, you need to become familiar with the Merchant Center guidelines and ensure your business is fully compliant.

 Some of the main guidelines include:

 Next comes the most important step, and likely the most time-consuming one: setting up your product feed.

 You can do it in two ways: automatically (by using an integration) or manually.